 Symptoms of heroin withdrawal kick in as early as a few hours after the last dose.
 The duration of the withdrawal symptoms will differ for every user.

 As explained above, how long heroin withdrawal lasts is not the same for everyone.
-Withdrawal from heroin depends on a number of factors:
+Withdrawal from heroin depends on several factors:

 - Duration - the length of time a person has used heroin will determine the duration of the withdrawal symptoms.
 For someone who has only been abusing heroin for a short period, the symptoms of heroin withdrawal may be milder and only last for a short while.
 People who have abused the drug for months or years will generally have more severe withdrawal symptoms, lasting longer.